-This recipe for Tuna Melts is tasty, comforting and requires only 15 minutes to make.
+This Tuna Melt Sandwich recipe is quick, easy, and super tasty.
 It is perfect for lunchtime and evenings when you don’t feel like spending much time in the kitchen.
 Ready to eat in just 15 minutes!

 I like to make tuna melts when I am either: